Solutions

 Advanced Manufacturing

-Zero-reprogramming adaptation for high-mix production.
+Reduce reprogramming burden for high-mix production.

 Industrial robots excel at repetition.
 But in real-world manufacturing, fixtures move, alignment drifts, and part variants shift daily, making automation brittle.

-Task Adaptation via Foundation Models.
+Task Adaptation via Physical AI.

 Industrial robots excel at repetition.
 But in real-world manufacturing, fixtures move, alignment drifts, and part variants shift daily.
 Reprogramming for these changes requires weeks of specialized engineering, making automation brittle and expensive.